1. Initialize -- generates node.json, profile, workflow, overrides, and Ed25519 keypairnpx @mcptoolshop/repomesh init --repo your-org/your-repo --profile open-source

 4. Add the broadcast workflow

 Section titled “4.
-Add the broadcast workflow”Copy .github/workflows/repomesh-broadcast.yml from the templates directory.
+Add the broadcast workflow”Copy templates/repomesh-broadcast.yml to your repo’s .github/workflows/.
 This workflow:

 - Fires on